zArchitectBill/STSA-Workshop-2-WCS/README.md

 ![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-greeting2.png)

-You can click the **green X** in the upper right to close the dialog node editor.
+You can click the **X** in the upper right to close the dialog node editor.

 4. Again create another root node by clicking on the **"Greetings"** node and then clicking **"Add node"**.
 This will add another node.
 This node's values are as follows: